Mapping Quasi-Periodic Oscillations to Lyapunov Exponent across Black Hole Thermodynamic Phase Transitions: Quasi-Periodic Oscillations and Black Hole Thermodynamic Phases

-The unified thermodynamic behavior of the upper QPO frequencies as a function of the Hawking temperature is summarized in Fig.~\ref{fig:T-Upper-overall}.
-This comprehensive analysis identifies distinct regimes, including first-order, second-order, and supercritical, within a single dynamical framework, which is analogous to the Lyapunov exponent approach in diagnosing BH phase transitions.
-In the subcritical regime, the upper frequency exhibits a multivalued structure, signaling a first-order transition and the coexistence of multiple BH phases.
-At criticality, the three BH branches merge into a smooth continuous curve, while in the supercritical regime the frequency becomes single-valued, corresponding to a unique stable phase.
-An analogous unified phase structure is also observed for the lower QPO frequency, as depicted in Fig.~\ref{fig:T-Lower-overall}.
+The unified thermodynamic behavior of the upper and lower QPO frequencies as functions of the Hawking temperature is summarized in Fig.~\ref{fig:T-UL-overall}.
+This comprehensive analysis identifies the first order, second order, and supercritical regimes within a single dynamical framework, analogous to the Lyapunov exponent approach for diagnosing black hole phase transitions.
+In the subcritical regime, the upper and lower frequencies exhibit a multivalued structure, signaling a first order phase transition and the coexistence of multiple black hole phases.
+At the critical point, the three black hole branches merge into a smooth continuous curve, indicating the onset of a second order phase transition.
+In the supercritical regime, the frequencies become single-valued, corresponding to a unique thermodynamically stable phase.

+The apparent breakpoints appearing near $\tilde T\sim 0.3$ are associated with changes in the structure of admissible stable circular orbits for fixed angular momentum.
+In this regime, the corresponding stable geodesic branch approaches the boundary of orbital stability, leading to rapid variations or termination of the QPO solutions.

+To examine whether the thermodynamic signatures identified in the main text are robust against different QPO prescriptions, we further analyze several well established QPO models.
+The corresponding defination and results are presented in Appendix~\ref{Thermodynamic Imprints in Different QPO Models}.

-We establish a robust and quantitative correspondence between BH's thermodynamic phase transitions and QPO frequencies for the orbiting particles, closely paralleling the thermodynamic signatures revealed by Lyapunov exponent.
-These findings confirm that QPOs serve as a potential dynamical probe of BH thermodynamic phase transitions, offering an effective diagnostic framework for exploring the interplay between strong gravity, dynamics, and thermodynamics.
+Hereby, we establish a clear and quantitative correlation between black hole thermodynamic phase transitions and the QPO frequencies of orbiting particles, exhibiting behavior closely analogous to the thermodynamic signatures encoded in the Lyapunov exponent.
+These results suggest that QPOs can serve as an effective dynamical probe of black hole thermodynamic phase transitions, providing a useful framework for exploring the interplay among strong gravity, orbital dynamics, and black hole thermodynamics.